nosilver4u/ewww-image-optimizer/readme.txt

 = 6.2.2 =
 * changed: PNG placeholders are now inlined for less HTTP requests and better auto-scaling
+* fixed: Easy IO does not rewrite image (href) links if image_downsize integration has rewritten the img tag
 * fixed: Lazy Load throws error when ewww_webp_supported not defined in edge cases
 * fixed: front-end scripts loading for page builders when they shouldn't be
 * fixed: when using WP/LR Sync, EWWWIO_WPLR_AUTO does not trigger optimization for new images